-The RSPs derecognise a financial liability when its contractual obligations expire or are discharged or cancelled.
+The RSPs derecognize a financial liability when their contractual obligations expire or are discharged or cancelled.

-On derecognition of a financial liability, the difference between the carrying amount extinguished and the consideration paid including any non-cash assets transferred or liabilities assumed is recognised in the Combined Statements of Operations.
+On derecognition of a financial liability, the difference between the carrying amount extinguished and the consideration paid including any non-cash assets transferred or liabilities assumed is recognized in the Combined Statement of Operations.